Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: An exposition of the affine quantization method

-where $\hat{Q}$ and $\hat{P}$ are, respectively, the canonical position and momentum operators defined in \ref{canonical_op.}.
-Writing those $A_{q^{\beta}}$ and $A_{p}$ in terms of the canonical operator allows us to visualize how the affine method acts.
-Constant aside, the affine quantization of the position results in the same canonical operator of this parameter.
-There is a more dramatic change for the quantization of the momentum, however, with the appearance of a term $\hat{Q}^{-1}$.
+where $\hat{Q}$ and $\hat{P}$ are, respectively, the canonical position and momentum operators defined in \eqref{canonical_op.}.
+Writing $A_{q^{\beta}}$ and $A_{p}$ in terms of the canonical operator allows us to visualize how the affine method acts.
+Constant aside, the affine quantization of the position results in the same canonical operator for this parameter.
+However, there is a more dramatic change for the momentum quantization with the appearance of a term $\hat{Q}^{-1}$.
 This happens because we are considering a general Hilbert space $\mathcal{H}_{\gamma}$ for the system.
 If, for example, $\gamma = -1$, that is, $\mathcal{H}_{-1} = L^{2}(\mathbb{R}_{+}, dx)$, then $A_{p}$ coincides with the canonical momentum operator.
 With a similar calculation, we can find $A_{p^{2}}$,

-We see that, at least for $\gamma =-1$, the affine quantization naturally recovers the self-adjoint character of the kinetic potential (see \cite{Almeida.2018}).
+We see that, at least for $\gamma =-1$, the affine quantization naturally recovers the self-adjoint character of the kinetic potential.